Duele el Amor

 "Duele el Amor" (Love hurts) is a song by Mexican singer-songwriter Aleks Syntek featuring Spanish singer-songwriter Ana Torroja released on December 15, 2003, as the first single of his album Mundo Lite (2004).
 "Duele el Amor" is the most commercially successful song by Aleks Syntek and Ana Torroja.
-A english version titled "Love Breaks Your Heart" with Joy Huerta from Jesse & Joy appears in special editions of Mundo Lite, however this didn't achieve recognition in the U.S.
+An English version titled "Love Breaks Your Heart" with Joy Huerta from Jesse & Joy appears in special editions of Mundo Lite, however this didn't achieve recognition in the U.S.